mslegrand/syntaxValidators/README.md

     - The output of pegjs and merging with parseTail.js
 - *./TrestleTech/ace/lib/ace/snippets/ptr.js*
 - *./TrestleTech/ace/lib/ace/snippets/ptr.snippets*
-A copy of the above files are kept in the mode and snippets directories for refereence
+A copy of the above files are kept in the mode and snippets directories for reference

+These file can be copied to the target as follows:

+- cp -r  ./mode/* ./TrestleTech/ace/lib/ace/mode/
+- cp -r  ./snippets/* ./TrestleTech/ace/lib/ace/snippets/

 ## The Process (Revised)